gadielisawesome/Reklit/README.md

 I'm assuming this is so it can capture your screen.
 Just a guess.

 But I think you know the script does now.
-(it literally just kills the process running on a loop so it can't restart)
+(It literally just kills the process running on a loop so it can't restart)

 ### How to install it